cicero343/cicero343.github.io/_posts/2024-09-06-How-to-setup-a-website-on-GitHub-Pages.md

 <br>

 <ul>
 <li> This is because if you don't specify a layout in your pages, Jekyll will use its own hidden "default" layout corresponding to your theme.
 If you want to override this layout, you should e.g. create a new layout called 'default.html' and store it inside a directory called '/_layouts' in your repo.
 You can then apply this layout by specifying 'layout: default' in each individual page.
-You can also have many layouts for certain pages of your site.</li>
+You can also have many layouts for certain pages of your site.
+You can read more about this here <a href="https://jekyllrb.com/docs/themes/#overriding-theme-defaults">Jekyll Docs Overriding Theme Defaults</a>.</li>
 </ul>

 <br>

 GitHub Pages supports Javascript, CSS and HTML.
 If you see some cool styling on a website you can always 'view page source' or 'inspect' -> 'style editor' to reverse engineer and borrow ideas for your site.
 There's also lots of cool resources online that give example styles etc. for you to use for free; just Google something like 'Top 10 CSS/HTML/Javascript for your static website'.